Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

 ## Deploy Logic App

 This sample code is intended to show you what the Logic App can do to automate your processes.
-This sample Logic App shows how to use various connectors and functions that you can use to build you own Logic App in production environment.
+This sample Logic App shows how to use various connectors and functions to build you own Logic App in a production environment.

 **Logic App ARM Template**

-You can use the *curl* command in Azure Cloud Shell to download the template_scenario_2.json file from the github repository.
+You can use the *curl* command in Azure Cloud Shell to download the template_scenario_2.json file from the GitHub repository.

 ```bash
 curl https://raw.githubusercontent.com/bmis/azure-logic-app-upgrade-preference/main/templates/template_scenario_2.json --output template_scenario_2.json